neomatrix369/SalarySlipKata/README.md

   Also note that when the Gross Salary exceeds £100,000, personal allows rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.
 And this adjusted excess is taxed at the Higher rate tax.
   See table for further information on breakdown.

-### Scenario 1: print a salary slip with employee details for an employee
+### Scenario: print a salary slip with employee details for an employee

-  <p>Given I have an employee</p>
+  <p>Given I have an employee John J Doe with an annual salary of £24,000.00</p>
   <p>When I generate a monthly salary slip for the employee</p>
-  <p>Then it should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance, Tax payable and Net payable for the month</p>
+  <p>Then it should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £2000.00
+           Tax-free allowance: £916.67
+           Taxable income: £1083.33
+           National Insurance contributions: £159.40
+           Tax Payable: £216.67
+           Net Payable: £1623.93

 - Acceptance criteria:
     - Should pass Employee Id, Employee Name and Annual Salary
-    - Should generate the data that will be contained in an employee's salary slip
+    - Should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance, Tax payable and Net payable for the month
     - The entry point should be the following interface, which you can not change:
       ```java